glitch003/react-native-distributed-dev-kit/sdkd_docs/docs/modules/wallet.md

 ## Activate from recovery phrase

-If you originally chose recoveryType: 'phrase' when activating the user's wallet, and they lose access to their phone, you can use this function to recovery a user's private key.
+If you originally chose recoveryType: 'phrase' when activating the user's wallet, and they lose access to their phone, you can use this function to recover a user's private key.

 This function takes 2 arguments: